 Shipboard and traditional aerial survey methodologies have been compared extensively in their performance at estimating marine bird species richness and abundance (see Camphuysen et al. 2004 for an overview).
 Advantages of shipboard and aerial survey methods vary by species of interest, logistical constraints, size of area surveyed, and specific research questions (Camphuysen et al. 2004).
 High resolution digital video aerial surveys (hereafter "digital video aerial surveys") have become common practice for monitoring of marine wildlife in Europe in relation to offshore wind energy development, but the technology is still relatively new, and thus has seldom been compared to more traditional survey approaches.
 Digital video aerial surveys provide several benefits, including coverage of a larger geographic area in a faster timeframe than is possible with boat surveys (Buckland et al. 2012).
-Likewise, boat-based surveys provide advantages such as the ability to estimate detection probability based on distance sampling, and thereby adjust raw counts to develop estimates of abundance (Buckland et al. 1993, see Chapters 11-12 for details).
-Application of concurrent shipboard and digital video aerial survey types, thus utilizing the strengths of each survey platform.
+Likewise, boat-based surveys provide advantages such as the ability to estimate detection probability based on distance sampling, and thereby adjust raw counts to develop estimates of abundance (Buckland et al. 1993, see Chapter 9 for details).
+Application of concurrent shipboard and digital video aerial surveys in this study provided a unique opportunity to integrate data collected from both these survey types, thus utilizing the strengths of each survey platform.

 Herein, we investigate an approach to combine shipboard and digital aerial surveys for marine birds into a single model that uses information from both datasets (hereafter "integrated model").
-We aim to compare integrated models and models that use strictly boat data (hereafter "boat-based").
-This chapter includes the same suite of species as Chapter 18 (terns, Sternidae; alcids, Alcidae; loons, Gavia spp.; and Northern Gannets, Morus bassanus) to allow for improved comparisons and insights across multiple species groups.
+We aim to compare integrated models and models that use strictly boat data (here after "boat-based").
+This chapter includes the same suite of species as Chapter 13 (terns, Sternidae; alcids, Alcidae; loons, Gavia spp.; and Northern Gannets, Morus bassanus) to allow for improved comparisons and insights across multiple species groups.